Celosia Flower: A Fascinating Bloom

 Seasonal Care

-Celosia is generally treated as an annual in temperate climates.
-In tropical regions, it can be a perennial.
-In areas prone to frost, protect the plants or grow them in containers that can be moved indoors.
-Deadheading flowers encourages new blooms and keeps the plant looking tidy.
+In temperate climates, celosia is treated as an annual.
+In tropical regions it can be a perennial.
+In frost-prone areas, grow plants in containers that can move indoors, or start fresh from seed each year.
+Deadheading spent flowers encourages new blooms and keeps plants looking tidy through the season.

 Common Varieties

-- ‘Dragon’s Breath’: Noted for its striking red foliage and flowers.
+- ‘Dragon’s Breath’: Striking red foliage and flowers.
+One of the most dramatic annual plants available.

-- ‘Fresh Look’: Features plumed flowers and comes in various colors.
+- ‘Fresh Look’: Plumed flowers in various colors.
+Consistent performer and widely available.

-- ‘Kurume Corona’: Known for its bright red cockscomb flower heads.
+- ‘Kurume Corona’: Bright red cockscomb flower heads.
+Classic Cristata type with reliable performance.

 Companion Planting